 Association of American Medical Colleges

 The Association of American Medical Colleges (AAMC) represents all accredited medical schools and nearly 400 major teaching hospitals and health systems, and works to strengthen medical care by supporting the entire spectrum of education, research, and patient care activities conducted by its member institutions.
-In April 2015, the AAMC’s Accelerating Health Equity Advancing through Discovery (AHEAD) initiative launched a three-year learning cohort to evaluate the impact of medical-legal partnership on (1) paitient and community health; (2) cost savings, institutional benefits, and efficiencies; and (3) student, resident, and/or fellow educational outcomes.
+In April 2015, the AAMC’s Accelerating Health Equity Advancing through Discovery (AHEAD) initiative launched a three-year learning cohort to evaluate the impact of medical-legal partnership on (1) patient and community health; (2) cost savings, institutional benefits, and efficiencies; and (3) student, resident, and/or fellow educational outcomes.
 Medical-legal partnerships at Children’s National Health System (Washington, D.C), Emory University School of Medicine (Atlanta, GA), and Indiana University School of Medicine (Indianapolis, IN) were awarded grants to participate in the cohort.
 Click here for more information on this project.

 Equal Justice Works

 Equal Justice Works is the national leader in creating public interest opportunities for law students and lawyers to expand legal services for vulnerable populations.
-Over the last decade, dozens of Equal Justice Works Fellows have provided preventive legal care to underserved communities through medical-legal partnership projects serving immigrants, homeless veterans, and cancer and sickle-cell patients.
+Over the last decade, 80+ Equal Justice Works Fellows have provided preventive legal care to underserved communities through medical-legal partnership projects serving immigrants, homeless veterans, and cancer and sickle-cell patients.
 There is an increasing desire on the part of law firm and corporate sponsors to fund Equal Justice Works Fellows working on medical-legal partnership projects.

 Healthy Start (A program of the U.S. Health Resources and Services Administration)